alexch/codelikethis/public/lessons/learn_to_code_with_javascript/iteration_methods.md

 | [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)  | change each item into a new item | a new collection of the same size |
 | [`reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce)  | scan the entire collection and "reduce" it to... | ...a single result, e.g. a total |

-We call this group of methods "[iteration methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods)".
+* We call this group of methods "[iteration methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods)"
+* There are about a dozen built-in iteration methods, plus lots more added by libraries like [lodash](https://lodash.com/).

 # forEach